 Pet health experts estimate that about one in five adult dogs have a form of arthritis called osteoarthritis, an often painful condition affecting the joints.
-But your dog can't tell you when he's hurting.
+But your dog can't tell you when they are hurting.

-Maybe you've noticed your older dog isn't as eager to climb the stairs or jump into the car as he once was.
-Or perhaps he's limping, sleeping more, and playing less.
+Maybe you've noticed your older dog isn't as eager to climb the stairs or jump into the car as they once were.
+Or perhaps they are limping, sleeping more, and playing less.
 These could be signs of osteoarthritis, says Alicia Z. Karas, DVM, an assistant professor of clinical sciences at the Cummings School of Veterinary Medicine at Tufts University.

 "Osteoarthritis is an inflammatory condition of the joint," she says.
 "It can result from overloading the joints or from injury.
 Then the inflammation persists."